-Direct comparison of animal and human data requires consideration of observed half-lives, because such data are available in humans, but CL cannot be directly estimated in humans.

-Collectively, although the PFBA excretion half-lives for male and female rats appear shorter than for male and female mice, respectively, data suggest a strong sex-specific toxicokinetic difference for both species (i.e., females appear to have a much faster excretion rate than males).
-Humans have a longer serum excretion half-life (\sim d) than rodents (\sim h).
+Direct comparison of animal and human data requires consideration of observed half-lives because such data are available in humans, but CL cannot be directly estimated in humans.
+Collectively, although the PFBA excretion half-lives for male and female rats appear shorter than for male and female mice, respectively, data suggest a strong sex-specific pharmacokinetic difference for both species (i.e., females appear to have a much faster excretion rate than males).
+Humans have a longer serum excretion half-life (~day) than rodents (~hour).
 Although data in male mice and rats might indicate a longer β phase elimination, the lower dose data in male mice are reasonably fit using a single half-life (one-compartment model) as are the i.v. and oral data at the single dose given to rats (30 mg/kg); the female mouse and rat data are likewise fit well by a one-compartment model (Chang et al., 2008).
 Therefore, although a longer elimination phase might be evident if additional data were available, the estimated total clearance is unlikely to differ substantially from the estimates provided here.
-The α-phase half-lives in monkeys (1.6-2.3 h) are similar to the half-life obtained for female mice (2.8-3.1 h) and female rats (1-1.8 h) but are substantially shorter than the half-life observed in male mice (13-16 h at lower doses) and male rats (6-9 h).
-The β-phase half-life in monkeys (1.7 d) is considerably longer than any of these rodent values but is comparable to the lower end of the range for human subjects (1.8-2 d), although roughly one-half the average among humans (3 d).
-As noted above, these human half-lives are expected to represent β-phase, considering the period of observation vs. exposure.
+The α -phase half-lives in monkeys (1.6-2.3 hours) are similar to the half-life obtained for female mice (2.8-3.1 hours) and female rats (1-1.8 hours) but are substantially shorter than the half-life observed in male mice (13-16 h at lower doses) and male rats (6-9 hours).
+The β -phase half-life in monkeys (1.7 days) is considerably longer than any of these rodent values but is comparable to the lower end of the range for human subjects (1.8-2 days), although roughly one-half the average among humans (3 days).
+As noted above, these human half-lives are expected to represent β -phase, considering the period of observation vs. exposure.

 Human CL can be estimated using the PK relationship, $CL = V_d \cdot ln(2)/t{0.5}$.
 Because human data do provide a value of $t{1/2}$, only a value of V_d is needed to determine CL.
 As discussed above, however, one can reasonably anticipate that V_d in humans is similar to that in other primates based on the similarity in physiology and assumptions common to PBPK modeling.
-This similarity is illustrated on the basis of PBPK models for PFOA and PFOS (Loccisano et al., 2011), from which V_d in humans is predicted to be within 7% of the value for monkeys for those two PFAS.
+This similarity is illustrated on the basis of PBPK models for PFOA and PFOS Loccisano et al. (2011) from which V_d in humans is predicted to be within 7% of the value for monkeys for those two PFAS.
 Thus, this choice seems appropriate for estimating human clearance of PFBA.
+Using the average human half-life of 67.9 hours (2.8 days) from Appendix C.2 and average of male and female monkey V_d of 0.485 L/kg from Chang et al. (2008) the resulting human clearance is 0.12 L/kg-day.

-Table 3-2 provides a summary of PFBA toxicokinetics.
+Table 3-2 provides a summary of PFBA pharmacokinetics.